 The Subtitle Synergy

 On the flip side, subtitles offer a unique viewing experience that many purists adore.
-For one, you get to hear the actors’ authentic voices, and that can be a game-changer for the truest cinephiles.
+For one, you get to hear the actors’ authentic voices, which can be a game changer for the truest cinephiles.
 Subtitles also enhance language skills, allowing viewers to pick up a few phrases and words in a new language along the way.
-Who knew that watching a show could be an educational endeavor?
+Who knew that watching a show could be an educational endeavour?

 The Tug-of-War: Where Do You Stand?